 If you need help staying positive, seek out friends, a counselor, or even an online outlet that resonates with you and lifts you up.

 Do whatever you have to do to stay in a positive mindset and keep putting in effort towards your degree.
 It will pay off in the long run.

 36. Take your keys anytime you leave your dorm room

-Consider this scenario: You go take a shower without your keys.
-Your roommate doesn't realize you're in there.
-They leave, locking the door.
-You're locked out of your room in a towel with your shower shoes and caddy, but without your keys.
+Consider this scenario: You go to take a shower, leaving your keys in the room.
+Your roommate doesn't realize you're in there and leaves, locking the door.
+Now you're locked out of your room in a towel, with your shower shoes and caddy, but no keys.

 If you're new at college and struggling to adapt to a new social scene, you're not alone.
 Not by a long shot.

 You need friends to help keep you happy and motivated for school.
-But you'll never be able to meet people that can help if you don't leave your room.
+But you'll never be able to meet people who can help if you don't leave your room.